falon/RBL/README.md

 The admins can list and relist items by hand through the web GUI.
 The superadmins (TRUE) can  list and relist up to years intervals.
 The list and relist facility is allowed only if you enable "require_auth", for safety reason.
 List and other actions are logged with the authenticated credential.

 ### Expire task
 Install the expire daily task to prevent an indefinitely DB growing.
-A systemd timer is included in RPM package.
+A systemd timer is included in the RPM package.
 Otherwise you can install a crontab such as
 ```
 ln -s /usr/local/RBL/contrib/expire.php /etc/cron.daily/expireRBL.php
 ```